Gordon Whiting

 Robert Gordon Whiting (16 March 1942 – 6 November 2018) was a judge of the Environment Court of New Zealand and on boards of inquiry that dealt with many important environmental issues.

 Early life

 Whiting, who was of Irish descent, was born in Oamaru in 1942 and attended St Kevins College in Oamaru.
 He studied economics and law at the University of Otago, graduating BA LLB in 1967.
-He was admitted as a barrister and solicitor in 1968, and practised in Whangarei, particularly in criminal law as both a prosecutor and defence counsel.
+He was admitted as a barrister and solicitor in 1968, and practised in Whangārei, particularly in criminal law as both a prosecutor and defence counsel.

 Career

 Whiting was deeply involved in important and complicated issues including power generation, infrastructure, landfills, Commercial and industrial development, subdivisions, coastal issues and sensitive landscape (especially the productions of guidelines for the landscape profession) and the review of regional and district plans under the New Zealand Resource Management Act 1991.